chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * Layout > Compound Spring Embedder (might take ~10 minutes in some PCs)
 * [**REPORT**] Include in your report this graph.

-Note: see that you can Zoom in, Zoom out with the scroll wheel
+Note: you can zoom in and zoom out with the scroll wheel

-# 3. Editing node and edge styles
+# 2. How to edit node and edge styles

 Go to the "Style" panel (top-left, between "Network" and "Select")

-## 3.1.
-Predefined styles
+## 2.1.
+How to change the style of the entire network

+To style the entire networks in different ways:

 * Play with predefined styles, e.g. "Metallic" or others

-## 3.2.
-Name nodes
+## 2.2.
+How to name nodes

+To include in each node its name:

 * Create a "Passthrough mapping" for "name" in the label property

+To remove these names:

 * Remove the mapping (trash can icon)

-## 3.3.
-Change shape of node
+## 2.3.
+How to change the shape of node

+To change the shape of nodes:

-* Here we don't need a mapping.
-Just click on the rectangle left of "Shape" and choose another shape
+* Click on the rectangle left of "Shape" and choose another shape

-## 3.4.
-Change edge width
+## 2.4.
+How to change edge width

+To change the width of edges:

 * Click on "Edge" on bottom left (between "Node" and "Network")
 * Mapping Type = Continuous Mapping